-Welcome to Taylor Online Benefits – a leading provider of employee benefit and healthcare plans in South Carolina.
-Backed by in-depth industry knowledge and skills, our team of insurance experts is here to help you provide competitive and affordable employee insurance options, customized to your needs.
+Welcome to Taylor Online Benefits – a leading provider of employee benefits and healthcare plans in South Carolina.
+Backed by in-depth industry knowledge and skills, our team of insurance experts is here to help you provide competitive and affordable employee insurance options customized to your needs.

 Your business is unique, and rubber-stamping an insurance package is simply not an optimal solution.
-The plans we offer are custom-tailored to your unique requirements, and include the following:
+The health care plans we offer are custom-tailored to your unique requirements.

-South Carolina’s health insurance marketplace is complex, and finding the best solution for your business requires a helping hand.
-For more information about the benefits that local employers must offer under regulations set by the Affordable Care Act, see this webpage maintained by the South Carolina Department of Insurance.
+South Carolina’s health insurance marketplace is complex, and finding the best solution for your business requires expert help.
+For more information about the health benefits that local employers must offer under regulations set by the Affordable Care Act, see this webpage maintained by the South Carolina Department of Insurance.

-One of the significant components of the Affordable Care Act (ACA) was the requirement that insurers include coverage for ten essential minimum benefits in all plans.
-These services are:
+One of the significant components of the Affordable Care Act (ACA) is the requirement that insurers include coverage for the following ten minimum essential coverage benefits in all plans:

-In addition to the required inclusion of these elements, plans must be affordable, defined as charging premiums that do not cost more than 9.61 percent of the subscriber’s gross income.
+In addition to the required inclusion of these group plans, health care services must be affordable, defined as charging premiums that do not cost more than 9.12 percent of the subscriber’s gross income.
 The coverage must absorb sixty percent of the cost for a typical patient.

 In some states, insurance must cover more services.
 South Carolina has added to the requirements, mandating these benefits:

-South Carolina doesn’t require employers to provide any specific benefits to workers.
-The perks that employees prioritize are typically headed by health insurance and paid time off, followed by these:
+South Carolina doesn’t require employers to provide health insurance coverage and any specific benefits to workers.
+The perks that employees prioritize are typically headed by health insurance coverage and paid time off, followed by these:

 In recent years, there have been a number of significant changes in the rules and regulations around group benefits, especially with the passing of the Affordable Care Act (sometimes referred to as Obamacare).
 To maximize your business’ cost efficiency, you’ll need to understand the new opportunities made available under this act, as well as how to react in the face of some new challenges.
 Fortunately, we’re here to help.

-Taylor Online Benefits has been helping businesses in South Carolina to find group benefit plans that are both effective and affordable since well before the passing of the Affordable Care Act.
-Our experience and expertise has also been essential in helping our clients adjust to a changing marketplace with some new regulations.
+Taylor Online Benefits has been helping businesses in South Carolina with affordable health insurance plans since well before the passing of the Affordable Care Act.
+Our experience and expertise have also been essential in helping our clients adjust to a changing marketplace with some new regulations.

 Don’t worry: it’s easier than it sounds.
 We’ll work closely with you to explore:

-Are you looking for a South Carolina Group Health Insurance & Employee Benefit Plans?
+Are you looking for a South Carolina Group Health Insurance & Employee Benefits Plan?
 Click the quote button to get an instant quote.

-The basic idea behind a big group health plan is that it covers an organization with more than 50 employees.
-It is important to note that large group health plans are not legally restricted in terms of the number of employees covered.
-Whatever the size or sector of your business, you can acquire group health insurance to protect your employees.
-An individual health insurance policy may be more appropriate for beneficiaries with specialized needs and risks.
+The basic idea behind a large group health plan is that it covers an organization with more than 50 employees, which means they may face penalties if they fail to offer health benefits.
+There is no maximum number for coverage, so whatever the size or sector of your business, you can purchase health insurance to protect your employees.

 In South Carolina, the following businesses provide Small Business Group Health Insurance:

-Employees are becoming more appreciative of benefit packages on the job.
-As a result, firms provide reasonable health and retirement programs to their employees.
+Employees are becoming better informed about the potential for employer-sponsored benefits packages.
+As a result, more companies provide reasonable health and retirement programs for their employees.
 Small and big organizations can make use of the following benefits: